backtestjs/framework/README.md

 - Run `npx prisma db push` to push the Prisma schema state to the database.

 However, it's always recommended to refer to the official Prisma documentation for detailed information.

-## Thanks to

-The original project is currently on hold.
-However, thanks to the permissive license, we aim to continue the author’s work.
-We express our gratitude and recognition for creating a usable product under a license that allows for external adoption and support.

-So, our thanks to Andrew Baronick ( [GitHub](https://www.github.com/andrewbaronick) / [LinkedIn](https://www.linkedin.com/in/andrew-baronick/) )